 - If ultimatums must be made, stick to your commitments; avoid negotiations and follow-through

 - Identify addiction as the enemy

 - State the ways that addiction has affected you and your family

 - If you’re concerned that another family member’s attitude will agitate the situation, remove that person from the intervention

 - Ensure that everyone is on the same page and prepare for any possible reaction

-Many families and friends fear for the health and safety of a loved one with addiction.
-This may possibly lead to hurt feelings or finger pointing.
+Many families and friends fear for the health and safety of a loved one with an addiction.
+This may possibly lead to hurt feelings or finger-pointing.
 While accountability is important in recovery, it is not important for your loved one to apologize for their behavior during an intervention.
 At this stage, it is far more important to understand why rehabilitation is the right choice for them.

 Success Of Intervention

 Many families and friends are pleasantly surprised when a family member pursues rehabilitation after an intervention.
 When addiction takes hold of a loved one, it often induces a feeling of helplessness.
 An intervention provides a lifeline and can drastically change the outlook of someone in need.
 The success rates of intervention are high and worth pursuing when a change is necessary: